-Treatments will temporarily increase vehicular traffic along County Road 408.
+Treatments will temporarily increase vehicular traffic along County Roads 408 and 409.
 The potential for a temporary increase in traffic to conflict with a program, plan, ordinance, or policy addressing roadway facilities or prolonged road closures was examined in the PEIR.
 SPR AD-3 would require that the project proponent design and implement the treatment in a manner that is applicable to the JDSF Management Plan to the extent the project is subject to it.
 SPR TRAN-1 would implement traffic control during treatments.
-The proposed treatment project would be short-term, and temporary increases in traffic related to treatments are within the scope of the PEIR analysis and site-specific analysis
+The proposed treatment project would be short-term, and temporary increases in traffic related to treatments are within the scope of the activities and impacts addressed in the PEIR.
+The impact is within the scope of the PEIR analysis and site-specific analysis